 If you're a property owner in the Sunshine State, you likely have several neighbors whose land borders yours.
 Hard to believe though it might be, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
 And while possibly less likely, an unknown trespasser can also squat on your land and develop the same type of claim to legal ownership.
-Reports of squatters have been on the rise throughout Florida, particularly in the aftermath of the Great Recession and housing crisis.

 To make sure that your land remains yours and that a neighbor can't claim a portion of it, you should familiarize yourself with Florida's adverse possession laws.
-Perhaps you yourself might even want to assert an adverse possession claim over land that you've been using for so long that you feel you've developed a right to continue doing so, with full legal recognition.
+Perhaps you yourself might even want to assert an adverse possession claim over land you've been using for so long that you feel you've developed a right to continue doing so, with full legal recognition.

 Land held by Florida's state and municipal government entities are generally immune from adverse possession actions.
 In other words, title to public lands usually can't be acquired by adverse possession.
-So, if you live next to an unused state park in Jacksonville, you won't be able to expand your backyard merely by mowing the lawn or building a shed and waiting 20 years.
+So, if you live next to an unused state park in Jacksonville, you won't be able to expand your backyard merely by mowing the lawn or building a shed and waiting the required years.
 The state of Florida will still "own" it.